COL John A. Whigham, 79, of Dublin, Georgia died Thursday 5th of December at his home in Laurens County surrounded by his family members.

 Please visit www.townsendfuneralhome.com to sign the online memorial register.

-To send flowers to COL John Allen Whigham's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of COL John Allen Whigham, please visit our floral store.